Cisco-Talos/clamav-documentation/src/faq/faq-freshclam.md

 ## WARNING: Incremental update failed, trying to download daily.cvd

 For some reason, incremental update failed.
-Freshclam can recover from this situation by downloading the whole daily.cvd.
+FreshClam can recover from this situation by downloading the whole daily.cvd.

 ## Database update process failed: Downloaded database had lower version than advertised